Teriyaki Chicken Ramen Noodle Soup

 Assemble the Teriyaki Chicken Ramen

 Divide noodles and broth between bowls.
-Top with sliced crispy chicken, green onion tops, sesame seeds, and a drizzle of sesame oil or a spoon of miso paste if desired.
+Top with sliced crispy chicken, green onion tops, red chili pepper, sesame seeds, and a drizzle of sesame oil or a spoon of miso paste if desired.

 Finish with Soy Egg